Convergence analysis of equilibrium methods for inverse problems: Introduction

-\item We strengthen our results for the case that $\grad= \id - \net$ is a residual operator with contractive residual part $\net$; compare \cite{ryu2019plug, gilton2021deep}.
-In particular, we derive uniqueness of the regularized problem \eqref{eq:equilibrium} and the limiting problem \eqref{eq:limiting}.
-Moreover, we show that in this case convergence in the symmetric Bregman-distance is equivalent to convergence in norm.
-For this specific form we also study the case of inexact solution of~\eqref{eq:equilibrium}.

-\item In the context of learning $\grad= \id - \net$, we provide a-priori lower bounds on $\lip(\net)$ necessary to guarantee that a set of desirable solutions can be recovered with \eqref{eq:equilibrium} in the limit.
-Additionally, we provide lower bounds on the approximation error $\snorm{\signal - \signal_\al^\delta}$.
+\item For the special case where the regularization operator has the form $\Ro = \id - \Co$ for some contractive map $\Co$ (which we refer to as a contractive residual regularizer), we strengthen the above results.
+In particular, we derive uniqueness of the regularized problem \eqref{eq:INV} as well as of the limiting problem \eqref{eq:limiting}.
+Moreover, we show that in this case, convergence in the symmetric Bregman pairing is equivalent to convergence in norm.
+We further study recoverability with a given $\Ro$ and provide a priori lower bounds on the Lipschitz constant $\lip(\Co)$ necessary to ensure that a desired set of solutions is recoverable in the limit.
+Additionally, we provide lower bounds on the reconstruction error in cases where recovery fails. \end{enumerate}